codewouter/milestone-project/README.md

 - As a possible employer I would like to see when they are touring and where they will be so that I can book them to play at my venue
 - As a new fan I want to listen to their popular songs and watch videos on them to learn more about them and their style
 - As a possible employer I want to listen to the genre of music they produce so that I can potentially book them for my venue
-- As a fan I want to know what their real social media pages are so that I can follow their live updates and tag them in photos I take when I attend their concerts
+- As a fan I want to know what their social media pages are so that I can follow their live updates and tag them in photos I take when I attend their concerts

 ### Mockups
 - Please find paper and pen mockup for the original first design [Here](Mockups/first-design.pdf)